BimmerGestalt/AAIdrive/docs/faq.md

 permalink: /faq
 ---

+Why doesn't the app connect to the car?
+: This app relies on a working connection from the official BMW/Mini Connected app to a compatible car.
+If the official Connected app has successfully added the Connected and the Calendar entries to the car, this app should successfully detect the car.

+How do I fix the Bluetooth apps connection?
+: The Bluetooth connection method, on compatible cars, is finicky.
+The most reliable way to fix the connection, if it didn't automatically connect within 1 minute, is:

+  - Turn off Bluetooth in the phone
+  - Force kill the Connected app
+  - Open the Connected app
+  - Initiate the Bluetooth connection from the car, by clicking the Apps checkbox within the connection menu
+  - Wait up to 1 minute

+The Connected app should now show the notification with its Connected To Car status.

 What features does this app add to the car?
 : This app adds music apps from the phone as music sources in the car dashboard, to allow control of the phone's music playback including app switching and browsing.
 It can also optionally show phone notifications in the car dashboard, and do some basic interactions with them (such as Mark As Read, Like, and so on)